Wait. Do we really need a guide to tell us which shoes work for rearfoot landing runners? Doesn’t that include most shoes?

 The UltraBoost also has a generous heel bevel for smooth landings and transitions.

-If overly soft rearfoot-friendly trainers aren’t your thing, then the Brooks Glycerin 18 should be an object of interest.
+If overly soft rearfoot-friendly trainers aren’t your thing, then the Brooks Glycerin 18 will be an object of interest.

 Ignore the adjective-laden marketing claims and blog posts.
 The Brooks DNA Loft foam isn’t ‘super-soft’ or ‘pillow-like’.